FRE6233/homework/README.md

 # Homework

 This repository contains all your weekly homework assignments.
-Each week has the tag `hw`_n_.
+The homework for week _n_ has the tag `hw`_n_.